ps-pat/JCheck.jl/docs/src/index.md

 ### Adding predicates
 Once a [`Quickcheck`](@ref) object has been created, the next step is to populate it with predicates.
-This can be done with the [`@add_predicate`](@ref) macro:
+This can be done using the [`@add_predicate`](@ref) macro:

 ``` @example example_index